Containers Are Just Linux process (or process tree).

 Primitive 1: Namespaces

-Common namespace types you will meet in containers:
+Common namespace types you will meet in containers, detail in Redhat blog

 - PID namespace: the process gets its own process tree

-- NET namespace: its own network stack, interfaces, routes, ports
+- NET namespace: its own network stack, interfaces, routes, ports.
+For example, a container in a new NET namespace gets its own private network (its own

 - UTS namespace: its own hostname